faiface/blog/content/post/context-should-go-away-go2.md

    cancelation is only possible 'in-between' the slow operations.
-2. Considering a 'tree of goroutines' (where children goroutines are the ones spawned by the parent goroutines), it's easy to cancel the whole tree (just close the cancelation channel), but it's hard to cancel a sub-tree (you need to introduce another channel for that, or some other solution).
+2. Considering a 'tree of goroutines' (where children goroutines are the ones spawned by the parent goroutines), it's easy to cancel the whole tree (just close the cancelation channel), but it's harder to cancel a sub-tree (you need to introduce another channel for that, or some other solution).

 The `"context"` package does solve these problems.
-Inefficienlty and with numerous problems, but solves them better than anything else out there. **In Go, we need to be able to solve the cancelation problem**.
-Solving it is usually neccessary anytime a decent usage of goroutines is involved.
+Inefficiently and with numerous problems, but solves them better than anything else out there. **In Go, we need to be able to solve the cancelation problem**.
+Solving it is usually necessary anytime a decent usage of goroutines is involved.

 ## Go 2 should explicitly address the cancelation problem